 Source: Science, 22 September

-Deep and rapid decarbonisation depends on country-specific political dynamics and cultural discourses, industry strategies, as well civil society pressures, in order to legitimate low-carbon policies.
+Deep and rapid decarbonization depends on country-specific political dynamics and cultural discourses, industry strategies, as well civil society pressures, in order to legitimate low-carbon policies.
 A technological transition should integrate different systems phasing out backward structures progressively.

 Reducing antimicrobial use in food animals